LearnTeachCode/learning-log/README.md

 **This file is currently a record of the project planning process, for demonstration purposes.** Later I'll move this to another file (or blog post?) and use this README for the usual setup instructions, etc.

+## Prioritized features for first prototype

+I think I can get away with only these features to have a working prototype that students can start using:

+- Log in with GitHub
+- Initialize a new GitHub repo on each student's user account upon initial login
+- Fill out a template of prompts for consistent structure and to help spark ideas
+- Simple front-end form to hide GitHub process in the background

 ## All feature ideas

 Initial feature brainstorming session: